dpacheco0921/computer_cluster_interface/README.md

 # Usage

-Using server_interface, you can:
+Using server_interface.m, you can:
-1) submit *.slurm files
+1) submit *.slurm files.
-2) check status of submitted jobs
+2) check status of submitted jobs.
-3) cancel jobs
+3) cancel jobs.
-4) clear output directory (in server/cluster)
+4) clear output directory (in server/cluster).
-5) pull files from server/cluster
+5) pull files from server/cluster.
-6) push matlab startup file
+6) push matlab startup file.

+To use this function
+1) Copy and edit user_defined_directoriestoedit.m (see that file for details).
+2) Save as user_defined_directories.m.
+3) to edit matlab startup in the cluster copy and edit matlabpathtoedit.m and save as matlabpath_spock.m

-For examples see pu_cluster_interface_demo.m
+For examples see: pu_cluster_interface_demo.m

 # Dependencies